When Do Dogs Stop Growing? Labrador Puppy Growth Chart

-Growth rates depend on a number of factors, including your dog’s breed, the size of their parents, their diet and their health.
-We will help you to use these factors to predict on a Labrador puppy growth chart your dog’s final height and weight, and to find out when they will stop growing.
-Your puppy will be growing very fast when you first bring them home.
-But that growth rate slows down quite quickly.
-So when do dogs stop growing for good?
-And how will you know when your puppy has reached their adult size?
+Growth rates depend on a number of factors, including your dog’s breed or type, the size of their parents, their diet, age and health.
+We will help you to use these factors with out Labrador puppy growth chart to predict your dog’s final height and weight.

 Labrador Puppy Growth Chart

 Each dot represents a snapshot in time of an individual puppy.
-You can find his or her age in weeks along the bottom of the chart and his weight in pounds up the left hand side.
+You can find the age in weeks along the bottom of the chart and weight in pounds up the left hand side.
 You can see how all the dots taken together follow a pattern, but there is still a considerable range of puppy weights at each age.

 When Do Dogs Stop Growing?

-It’s fairly obvious that if your Labrador is four years old, he is not going to get any taller (though of course he could get fatter).
-But what about a two year old Lab, or a one year old?
-Well, in broad terms, dogs stop growing sometime between one and two years old.
-But it varies between breeds.
+If your Labrador is four years old, he is not going to get any taller, but what about a two year old Lab, or a one year old?
+Most dogs stop growing sometime between one and two years old, but it varies between breeds and between individuals.

 When Is A Labrador Fully Grown?

-Most dogs are fully grown by their first birthday.
-In general small breeds reach their adult height several months before large breeds do.
-Yet dog size varies greatly among individuals, even within the same breed.
+Many dogs are fully grown by their first birthday.
+Small breeds reach adult height several months before large breeds do, yet dog size varies greatly among individuals, even within the same breed.

 Larger dogs are often slower to mature than little dogs, and carry on growing for longer.
 Small dogs are sometimes fully grown by the time they are 9 months old.
 Whereas giant breeds can take up to three years to reach full size.

-Adult size, temperament, and coat type are all likely to affect energy requirements, and affect the rate a puppy grows.
-In fact even breeds which end up similar in size can grow at very different rates.
-So there’s little point comparing your Lab puppy’s growth with, say, your next door neighbor’s German Shepherd Dog puppy.
+Adult size, temperament, and coat type are all likely to affect energy requirements, and the rate a puppy grows.
+There is no point comparing your Lab puppy’s growth with your neighbor’s German Shepherd Dog puppy.

 At What Age Does A Labrador Puppy Stop Growing?